The 2nd Sunday of Easter or The Sunday of Divine Mercy

 Gospel: According to St. John 20:19-31

 In his second encyclical, Dives in Misericordia – “Rich in Mercy” – John Paul pointed out that the events surrounding the Paschal Mystery, beginning with Jesus’ time of prayer in the Garden of Gethsemane “introduce a fundamental change into the whole course of the revelation of love and mercy in the messianic mission.”
-The One Who has shown so much mercy throughout His public ministry, the One Who is the personification of the mercy of God, is now the One Who is in need of – or to be more pointed, as St. John Paul is in the encyclical: is deserving of – mercy.
+The One Who has shown so much mercy throughout His public ministry, the One Who is the personification of the mercy of God, is now the One Who is in need of – or to be more pointed, as St. John Paul said in the encyclical: is deserving of – mercy.

 Jesus becomes for us both an example of how to react when we see those who need our mercy, as well as how to act when the world abandons us to its cruelties.
-If we are called to see Jesus in those we meet and to offer them mercy in His Name, then that mercy must be universal, even – and especially – given to those who we don’t feel deserve it.
-Christ’s Passion and Death show the lengths to which the Divine Mercy went in order to save all sinners without exception, so clearly expressed with the words “Father, forgive them, they know not what they do.”
+If we are called to see Jesus in those we meet and offer them mercy in His Name, then that mercy must be universal, even – and especially – given to those we don’t feel deserve it.
+Christ’s Passion and Death show the lengths to which the Divine Mercy went in order to save all sinners without exception, so clearly expressed with the words, “Father, forgive them, they know not what they do.”

 As tensions at home and abroad escalate, how many are willing to look to Christ on the Cross as the model of how to act when they feel slighted, discriminated against or abused?
 Who will show the commitment to Jesus that is necessary to be wounded by another, possibly intentionally, and to show mercy to the one who, according to the ways of the world, should be made to pay?

-When Jesus appeared to His disciples He greeted them with the words “Peace be with you.
+When Jesus appeared to His disciples, He greeted them with the words, “Peace be with you.
 As the Father has sent me, so I send you.”
 For what purpose were they sent?
 To show mercy: “Whose sins you forgive are forgiven them.”
-One week later He again greeted them with words of peace, and then showed Thomas His wounds so that he might believe.
+One week later, He again greeted them with words of peace, and then showed Thomas His wounds so that he might believe.
 Those wounds are essential to the mission of those who follow Christ, for they are both the ultimate cost of mercy in this world and the price of admission to the Divine Mercy to be experienced in the next.